gjtorikian/metrocarddump/README.md

 # Installation

 You will need [the go language](https://golang.org/dl/) installed.
+You will also need [Google Chrome](https://www.google.com/chrome/) installed.
+(Sorry.)

 Then, on a terminal, run:

 ```
 go get github.com/gjtorikian/metrocarddump